-In July 2020, we entered into a strategic research collaboration and license agreement, or the Collaboration Agreement, with Merck, pursuant to which we will apply our proprietary Gene Traffic Control platform to discover and develop novel therapeutics.
-Under the Collaboration Agreement, we granted Merck exclusive global rights to develop and commercialize drugs that target dysregulation of a single transcription factor.
-Under the terms of the Collaboration Agreement, we received a nonrefundable upfront payment of \$15.0 million from Merck, and are eligible to receive up to \$245.0 million upon achievement of specified research, development and regulatory milestones by any product candidate generated by the collaboration, and up to \$165.0 million upon achievement of specified sales-based milestones per approved product from the collaboration, if any, as well as royalties on sales of any approved product from the collaboration.
+In July 2020, we entered into a strategic research collaboration and license agreement, or the Merck Collaboration Agreement, with Merck, pursuant to which we will apply our proprietary Gene Traffic Control platform to discover and develop novel therapeutics.
+Under the Merck Collaboration Agreement, we granted Merck exclusive global rights to develop and commercialize drugs that target dysregulation of a single transcription factor.
+Under the terms of the Merck Collaboration Agreement, we received a nonrefundable upfront payment of \$15.0 million from Merck, and are eligible to receive up to \$245.0 million upon achievement of specified research, development and regulatory milestones by any product candidate generated by the collaboration, and up to \$165.0 million upon achievement of specified sales-based milestones per approved product from the collaboration, if any, as well as royalties on sales of any approved product from the collaboration.
 We cannot provide assurance as to the timing of future milestone or royalty payments or that we will receive any of these payments at all.

-We record revenue over the research term as we satisfy our performance obligation under the Collaboration Agreement.
+We record revenue over the research term as we satisfy our performance obligation under the Merck Collaboration Agreement.
 Accordingly, the upfront payment of \$15.0 million is being recognized as revenue using the cost-to-cost method, which we believe best depicts the transfer of control to the customer over time.
 Under the cost-to-cost method, the extent of progress towards completion is measured based on the ratio of actual costs incurred to the total estimated costs expected upon satisfying the identified single performance obligation.
 We expect revenue to fluctuate as the achievement of milestones becomes probable and as our efforts to satisfy our performance obligation vary from period to period.
-In estimating the total costs to satisfy our performance obligation vary from period to period.
-In estimate of the number of transcription factor substitutions and the expected time and expected costs to fulfill the performance obligation.
+In estimating the total costs to satisfy our performance obligation Agreement, we are required to make significant estimates including an estimate of the number of transcription factor substitutions and the expected time and expected costs to fulfill the performance obligation.
 The cumulative effect of revisions to the total estimated costs to complete our performance obligation will be recorded in the period in which the changes are identified, and amounts can be reasonably estimated.
 While such revisions will have no impact on our cash flows, a significant change in these assumptions and estimates could have a material impact on the timing and amount of revenue recognized in future periods.
-As of December 31, 2020, we recorded \$14.6 million of the upfront payment as deferred revenue and recognized \$0.4 million of revenue under the Collaboration Agreement.
+In June 2021, we re-evaluated our estimates related to the Merck Collaboration Agreement resulting in a reclassification of \$1.9 million from short-term deferred revenue to long-term deferred revenue, net of current portion on the Company's consolidated balance sheets.
+During the years ended December 31, 2021 and 2020, we recognized \$0.7 million and \$0.4 million, respectively, of revenue under the Merck